 The very first step towards opening your home daycare is thinking like a business, and a proven way to do so is by creating a business plan.
 There are many different ways to create a business plan and you can find many templates online to help get you started.

 Writing a business plan is a helpful exercise that forces you to plan ahead and anticipate many of the challenges that can often lead to failure when they are overlooked, such as:

-- Is there enough demand for a daycare in your area (e.g. are there more families with young children in your area than existing daycares can accommodate)?
+- Is there enough demand for home-based child care providers in your area (e.g. are there more families with young children in your area than existing daycares can accommodate)?